-We believe all Scripture is the infallible and inerrant Word of God.
+We believe all Scripture is the authoritative, truthful, pure, infallible, and inerrant Word of God.
 All Scripture is given by the inspiration of God and is profitable for doctrine, for reproof, for correction, and for instruction in righteousness.

 2 Timothy 3:16-17

 Scripture states that it is able to equip us for every good work.
 Therefore, we believe that the Bible alone, as believers apply it to their lives, is a sufficient resource to prepare them to handle all the challenges of life and ministry.

 2 Timothy 3:16-17; 2 Peter 1:20-21; Psalms 119:160

 We believe there is only one God, eternally existing in three persons: the Father, the Son (Jesus Christ), and the Holy Spirit; who are co-equal in their essential nature, attributes, and perfection.

 Matthew 28:19; John 10:30; Mark 12:29; 1 Timothy 2:5; Deuteronomy 6:4; John 5:23; John 14:8-11; 2 Corinthians 13:14; Hebrews 1:1-2

 - God The Father: We believe the first person of the Trinity is the absolute ruler of the universe.